22BCE0585/Hybrid-Dehazing-Detection/README.md

 Your Name
 Final Year Project
-Computer Science / AI Specialization
+Computer Science / Artificial Intelligence

 License

-This project is developed for academic purposes.
+This project is developed for academic and research purposes.
-You may adapt and extend it for research or educational use.
+It may be adapted for educational or research use.

-Acknowledgment

-This work integrates classical atmospheric scattering models with modern deep learning techniques to improve robustness of computer vision systems under adverse environmental conditions.